monstermuffin/mergerfs-cache-mover/README.md

 - `FILE_CHMOD`: The permissions to set for the specified user/group on all files moved.
 This value should be provided as a string (e.g., '770').
 - `DIR_CHMOD`: The permissions to set for the specified user/group on all directories created during the move process.
 This value should be provided as a string (e.g., '770'). -->

-## Rsync Options
+## File Moving Process

-This script uses rsync with several options:
+This script now uses Python's built-in file operations instead of rsync:

--   -a (archive mode): Preserves file attributes, including timestamps, permissions, and ownership.
--   -v (verbose): Provides detailed output, used for logging and debugging.
--   -h (human-readable): Outputs numbers in a human-readable format.
+  - `shutil.copy2()`: Copies files while preserving metadata.
--   --perms: Explicitly preserves file permissions.
+  - `os.chmod()`: Explicitly sets file permissions to match the source.
--   --preallocate: Pre-allocates disk space for destination files.
--   --hard-links: Preserves hard links.
+  - `os.chown()`: Attempts to set file ownership to match the source (may require root privileges).
--   --remove-source-files: Removes the source files after a successful transfer, effectively "moving" the files rather than copying them.
+  - `os.remove()`: Removes the source file after successful copy.

 **This script must be run as root (using sudo) for the following reasons:**